harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ![Happy install dialog](/img/Git-2.26.0-64-bit.tmp_gcNQ427NNs.png)

 When the installation completes.
-Open a new Powershell terminal as Administrator and enter the command `git --version`.
+Open a new PowerShell terminal as Administrator and enter the command `git --version`.
 It should output something like `git version 2.26.0.windows.1`.

 ## You're Finished!

-You have configured NVM to manage multiple versions of NodeJS and installed Git to allow effective versioning of your code.
+You have configured NVM to manage two versions of NodeJS.
+To top it off, you installed Git to make sure you never lose any of your code changes.
 Congratulations!

 <br />
 <br />